 “Excuse me, nurse…?” he said, smiling.
 “I’m covering for Dr. Kelly this week and next.
 I’m Dr. Carlisle – my office is up at Colville General.”

-Dr. Carlisle nodded.
+Dr. Carlisle took a deep breath, let it out slowly.
 “That’s my impression.
 She’s here because of advanced osteoporosis, but is there anything else that you can tell me that might be helpful?”